 The color of a baby's skin can often help identify possible problems in another area of the body.
-It is important for you to detect and notify your baby's doctor if the following skin color changes should occur:
+If your newborn has any of the following skin color changes, tell your doctor right away:

-Over half of all newborns develop some amount of jaundice, a yellow coloring in their skin and eyes, during the first week.
+Over half of all newborns develop some amount of jaundice during the first week.
+This causes a yellow coloring in their skin and eyes.
 This is usually a temporary condition, but may be a more serious sign of another illness.
 Jaundice is caused by the breakdown of red blood cells.
 As the old cells are broken down, hemoglobin is changed into bilirubin and normally removed by the liver.
 In a newborn baby, this removal process is not fully developed.
-The buildup of bilirubin in the blood is called hyperbilirubinemia.
-Because bilirubin has a pigment, or coloring, it causes a yellowing of the baby's eyes, skin, and tissues.
+Because bilirubin has a coloring, it causes a yellowing of the baby's eyes, skin, and tissues.
 As liver function matures, the jaundice goes away.
-A premature infant is more likely to develop jaundice.
+A premature infant is more likely to have jaundice.
 The yellow tint to the skin can often be seen by gently pressing on the baby's forehead or chest and watching the color return.
-There are several types of jaundice: Increasing yellow color.
+There are several types of jaundice: